 This chart empowers the restaurant owner to visualize the opinions of the customers towards the brand.
 Essentially, it’s amazingly easy to know whether the restaurant satisfies the customers’ needs to warrant a positive sentiment.

-The green bars of the chart (as shown above) indicate the positive feedback of customers.
+The green bars of the chart (as shown above) indicate the positive customer feedback of customers.
 Conversely, the red bars indicate negative feedback gathered from customers.

 It’s really easy for the restaurant owner to point out areas that require urgent action.
 And apply appropriate interventions to boost sales revenue.